roel-v/inkscape_to_fs_js/README.md

 This is an extension for Inkscape that will export all Bezier curves to Javascript code to reproduce those curves using the [Freesewing](http://freesewing.org) API.
-This is a convenience tool digitize sewing patterns.
+This is a convenience tool to digitize sewing patterns.
 Trace them in Inkscape, export using this tool, then copy/paste the output to your Freesewing design's draft() method.
 You will need to fix up coordinates to make them use Freesewing measurements manually, of course.